Devihem/SoftUni_file_creator_raw/README.md

-raw scripts , nothing spcecial , only for text reformat and file creating  / softuni courses , judge
+templorary repo for fundtamental and andvance python_softuni , raw scripts , nothing spcecial , only for text reformat and file creating  / softuni courses , judge

 ## !!!
 Most important , copy the exact same line of text  and use it only for Judge !!!